tale-toul/Harbor/ansible/Readme.md

 This block specifies the ssh key to use when authenticating with the bastion host.

-Finally we have to start the ssh-agent and add the key
+Finally we have to start the ssh-agent (maybe only the first time) and add the key

 ```
 # ssh-agent bash
 # ssh-add /home/tale/Descargas/tale_toul-keypair-ireland.pem
 ```

-Now we can connect to the registry host with a simple ssh command like, in this example we have added the configuration to the ssh.cfg file:
+Now we can connect to the registry host with a simple ssh command like the following, in this example we have added the configuration to the ssh.cfg file:

 `# ssh -F ssh.cfg centos@172.20.2.79`

-One important thing to notice is that the 172.20.2.0/24 network is not accesible from the localhost where the command is issued.
+One important thing to notice is that the 172.20.2.0/24 network is not accesible from the localhost where the command is issued but still we get an ssh session in that host.

 To apply this setup to ansible we define the variable ansible_ssh_common_args for the group of hosts in the private network, for example in the inventory file: